Zenologia/ZBedRockBlock/README.md

 - ✅ **Admin commands** for reload and test.
 - ❌ Doesn’t talk to Floodgate/Geyser APIs or Mojang auth; it’s lightweight and proxy-agnostic.
 - ❌ Doesn’t manage your queue; if you use a queue plugin (e.g., ajQueue), configure it to **remove** players on this kick reason.

 ---

+## Optional dependencies
+- LuckPerms (or any permissions plugin)

+---